sushant12/fuiter/README.md

 # Save Template

-You need to run `rake templates:sync` to list your templates in the web ui.s
+You need to run `rake templates:sync` to list your templates in the web ui.

+# Custom Fuitter Class

+When you use the editor to change the font color it will look for `fuitter-color` .
+It only updates the color if it finds that class.